 Royals' Signings of the Week

-Reading, PA - The Reading Royals, proud ECHL affiliate of the Philadelphia Flyers and Lehigh Valley Phantoms, announced two signings this past week to the team for the 2022-23 season.

-Justin Kapelmaster was the first player signed to next season's roster this week.
-The 26 year old goaltender's signing was officially announced on Tuesday, August 2.
+Eric MacAdams was the lone player signed to next season's roster this week which was officially announced on Thursday, August 11.

 Images from this story